stephenfranklin/test_ci/README.md

 # test_ci
-testing programs such as Jenkins.
+testing continuous integration  programs such as Jenkins.